Celsius06/LittleBlue/README.md

 # LittleBlue: Blue Boy Adventure

-Inspired by the talented man [RyiSnow](https://www.youtube.com/@RyiSnow).
+**DISCLAIMER**: This project is greatly inspired by the talented man [RyiSnow](https://www.youtube.com/@RyiSnow).
 Huge shoutout to him for his amazing tutorials and inspiration! 🎉

 ## Project Breakdown